 Make sure you plan for travel time.
 Not only for you but for your photographer and other venders that have to travel to multiple locations.
 While you can just walk out of the hotel, church or into your reception, it takes your photographer time to pack everything up, get to the car, drive to the next location and unpack the gear to be ready for the next shoot.

 When planning a wedding timeline remember every season has it challenges.
 Some weddings have to deal with the heat, cold, rainy season and humidity, but they all have one thing in common, sunset.
 The most flattering light of the day is what photographers refer to as “Golden Hour” which happens about an hour before sunset.
 So, when planning your ceremony, if you want to be shooting in that beautiful light, be familiar with sunset time.
 If you are having a winter wedding, remember sunset can happen as early as 4:30.
 So if you are ceremony is at 6pm in the winter it will be limited to inside photos after the ceremony.

 This could be one of your best decisions and this person could save your timeline.
 Your photographer will not always know the faces of all the people on your formal shoot list but a family member or friend that knows them is priceless.
 As your photographer is shooting one group, the Wrangler can get the next group ready.
 This way you can shuffle through them quickly, organized and stay on schedule.

-This one takes a little more work for you on the front end but will save your sanity by not have to answer the same phone call from all your family and friends.
+This one takes a little more work for you on the front end when planning a timeline, but will save your sanity by not have to answer the same phone call from all your family and friends.
 Here your guests can find all the information they need about your wedding day as well as nearby hotels, restaurants, and things to do when not at your wedding.